River Tech Days

 What Makes River Tech Different

 River Tech is built for artistic and tech-savvy kids who love music and technology.
-Along with core subjects — math, language arts, social science, and science — students learn technology and performing arts every day.
+Alongside core subjects like math, language arts, social science, and science, students learn technology and performing arts every day.
 Class sizes are around 15 students, roughly half of most public schools.
 Our teachers spend real time with each child, and students move at their own pace through a competency-based model grounded in Christian values.

 River Tech is a School of Technology.
 Students learn coding, digital arts, 3D modeling, robotics, filmmaking, digital design, Legos, and engineering.
 Hands-on every day: learning by doing, building projects, and playing.